 The Court found that the District's Mallo Pass / Alternative Water Supply Assessment ended in 2009 when the Mallo Pass permit was rescinded.
 The entire fund was ordered by the Court to be refunded to all landowners in the District.
-The District is appealing the judgement.
+The District is appealing the judgement, but anticipates returning the full funding.
 Total legal expenses paid out of the Mallo Pass / Alternative Water Supply Assessment of \$80,810 that were not allowed by the court ruling have been paid back out of operating cash.